-Among Ubud’s many splendid hills and landscapes, Campuhan Ridge remains one of the most visited and popular spots for hiking, cycling, and sightseeing.
-The area covers the ornate and historical Gunung Lebah temple, rivers, valleys, and a gorgeous stretch of palm trees and fresh tropical greeneries lining up the trek.
-This neighborhood is also closely tied to Ubud’s ancient history as the meeting point between two rivers where the Hindu priest Rsi Markandeya received divine inspiration and built the town’s first temple – an event that later spurred Ubud’s significance as a spiritual escape.
+Among the many splendid hills and landscapes in Ubud, Campuhan Ridge remains one of the most popular spots for hiking, cycling and sightseeing.
+Here you’ll find the ornate and historical Gunung Lebah temple, plus rivers, valleys, a gorgeous stretch of palm trees and fresh tropical greenery.
+This neighbourhood is also closely tied to the ancient history of Ubud: it’s the meeting point of two rivers where the Hindu priest Rsi Markandeya received divine inspiration and built the first temple in town – an event that spurred Ubud’s significance as a spiritual escape.

 Blanco Renaissance Museum